-We are about to enter the centennial year of the United States’ entry into World War I—The Great War— in which more than nine million combatants and seven million civilians died, making it one of the deadliest conflicts in history.
+We are about to enter the centennial year of the United States’ entry into World War I—The Great War.
+More than nine million combatants and seven million civilians died, making it one of the deadliest conflicts in history.

-The war began in Europe in the summer of 1914, and there have been numerous high-profile commemorative events in Europe to mark the event.
-The United States only entered the war in 1917 and, as such, we can expect that ceremonial observances will escalate in the countdown to the 100th anniversary of the armistice on November 11, 2018.
+The war began in Europe in the summer of 1914.
+There have been numerous high-profile commemorative events in Europe to mark the event.
+The United States only entered the war in 1917.
+As such, we can expect that ceremonial observances will escalate in the countdown to the 100th anniversary of the armistice on November 11, 2018.

-An excellent entry point to learning about The Great War is Barbara Tuchman’s Pulitzer Prize-winning The Guns of August (1962), about events in the month of August 1914 that led up to the full outbreak of war.
+An excellent entry point to learning about The Great War is Barbara Tuchman’s Pulitzer Prize-winning The Guns of August (1962).
+It chronicles events in the month of August 1914 that led up to the full outbreak of war.

 Packed with detail yet easy—and exciting—to read, the book’s publisher described it in this way: